blulady/fullstack-knowledge-base/cmp-databinding-start/video_notes.md

     - removes it from the DOM
     - great place to do some clean up work bc it is called right before the object itself will be destroyed by angular

+## Seeing Lifecycle Hookes in Action
+- ngOnChanges could be super useful if you want to react to any changes & do something with the old values